goodiesavolonte/goodiesavolonte.github.io/_posts/2013-11-17-chinese-beef-rolls.md

 [<img class="alignnone size-full wp-image-696" alt="Chinese Beef Roll" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Chinese-beef-rolls-02.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Chinese-beef-rolls-02.jpg)

 Chinese beef rolls or Niu Rou Jian Bing in Chinese.
 These bad boys are in my top 5 street food.
-I&#8217;ll give you a short description if you&#8217;ve never had them.
+I'll give you a short description if you've never had them.
 Slow cooked tender beef, greens, sweet bean sauce, all rolled in a thin, crispy and flaky scallion pancake.
-No need to tell you it&#8217;s ridiculously good.
+No need to tell you it's ridiculously good.
 You can usually find these rolls in Northern Chinese cuisine restaurants but the good news is you can also make them yourself.

 <!--more-->

 [<img class="alignnone size-full wp-image-704" alt="Chinese Scallion Pancake" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Chinese-scallion-pancake-01.jpg" width="274" height="384" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Chinese-scallion-pancake-01.jpg) [<img class="alignnone size-full wp-image-703" alt="Chinese Scallion Pancake" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Chinese-scallion-pancake-02.jpg" width="274" height="384" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Chinese-scallion-pancake-02.jpg) [<img class="alignnone size-full wp-image-702" alt="Chinese Scallion Pancake" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Chinese-scallion-pancake-03.jpg" width="274" height="384" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Chinese-scallion-pancake-03.jpg) [<img class="alignnone size-full wp-image-701" alt="Chinese Scallion Pancake" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Chinese-scallion-pancake-04.jpg" width="274" height="384" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Chinese-scallion-pancake-04.jpg)

 First, the beef (usually beef shank) is slow cooked with asian spices.
-It can be used right away but like it&#8217;s often the case with slow cooked beef, it gets better the next day.
-The flavors of the broth gets deeper into the meat and it&#8217;s also more tender.
-It&#8217;s actually quite convenient if you&#8217;re having people over or preparing your food for the week.
+It can be used right away but like it's often the case with slow cooked beef, it gets better the next day.
+The flavors of the broth gets deeper into the meat and it's also more tender.
+It's actually quite convenient if you're having people over or preparing your food for the week.
 Most of the work is done, and all you have to prepare are the pancakes.

 [<img class="alignnone size-full wp-image-697" alt="Chinese Beef Roll" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Chinese-beef-rolls-03.gif" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Chinese-beef-rolls-03.gif)

 In China, there are two types of pancakes you can find.
 One is a very thin pancake, similar to a crepe.
-The other, which I&#8217;m making in this recipe is more like a thin flatbread.
-It&#8217;s spread with vegetable shortening and chopped scallions, rolled up, and rolled out again to create flaky layers.
+The other, which I'm making in this recipe is more like a thin flatbread.
+It's spread with vegetable shortening and chopped scallions, rolled up, and rolled out again to create flaky layers.

 Enjoy!